ibm-client-engineering/solution-filenet-aws/website/docs/README.md

     B --> C(Build);
     C --> D(Manage);
 ```
 #### Flight Path

-This is a living document for an adoption journey that synthesizes the best practices from IBM when implementing **IBM FileNet Content Manager on Amazon Elastic Kubernetes Service (EKS)**.
+This is a living document for an adoption journey that synthesizes the best practices from IBM when considering and implementing  **IBM FileNet Content Manager on Amazon Elastic Kubernetes Service (EKS)**.

 The Flight Path approach has its foundation in IBM Client Engineering's commitment to transparency and openness, exemplified by the maintenance of an accessible solution library founded on real-life customer experiences as captured in this repository.
-This approach aims to document user-friendly and adaptable landing zones to guide and promote adoption of IBM Technology with an emphasis on innovation, scalability, user experience."
+This approach aims to document user-friendly and adaptable landing zones to guide and promote adoption of IBM Technology with an emphasis on innovation, scalability, user experience.

 :::info